temirov/ctx/NOTES.md

   - [X] [CT-08] Unify internal implementatiopn of the `t` and `c` commands as their only difference is the content of the files on the backend. make t an internal alis to c command with the flag --content false
   - [X] [CT-10] Change raw format to include graphic represwentation, similar to trre command of | and ├── characters to demonstrate the tree structure
+  - [ ] [CT-22] Unify and centralize the handling of boolean flags.
+Extend cobra or write our own package that allows to handle yes/no/true etc so that we dont have custom ahndling of boolean flags in multiple place.
+E.g. handling of --copy flag shall be a DSL instruction instead of current custom logic

 ### Maintenance